thedavecarroll/BluebirdPS/docs/about_BluebirdPS.md

 # DEVELOPER ACCOUNT TOKENS

 Currently, any user of the module would need to apply for a Twitter Developer account at https://developer.twitter.com/en/apply/user.html and create an application in the portal.
+The application must be given access permissions of Read, Write, and Direct Message.
+At minimum, the application needs Read access for any Get- commands.
+Set-, Send-, and Publish-Tweet require Write access, while Publish-TwitterDM requires Direct Message.
 Once you have created the application, generate your API key/secret and access token/secret.
 Then use the following command to add your key, token and secrets.
 Omit the `-Persist` if you do not want to save your credentials to disk.

 ### Example